mzlogin/config-files/README.md

 * Put cscope.exe (*optional*)
 If you want to view code, you may need cscope support, put it into YourVimInstallPath/vim74/ directory.(It may depend on regex2.dll and curses2.dll)

+* Config CLisp (*optional*)
+If you use vim to write clisp, just install clisp and make your path to "start-swank.lisp" right.

 * Get my _vimrc:

 ```